 The following charts illustrate our pro forma proportionate ownership, upon completion of this offering by present shareholders and investors in this offering, compared to the relative amounts paid by each.
 The charts reflect payment by present shareholders as of the date the consideration was received and by investors in this offering at the assumed offering price without deduction of commissions or expenses.
 The charts further assume no changes in net tangible book value other than those resulting from the offering.

-Shares Purc chased Total Cons ideration Average Price
+Shares Pur Shares Purchased sideration Average Price Average Price

-Number of Shares Percent (%) Amount (US\$) Percent (%) Per Share (US\$)
+Number of Shares Percent (%) Amount (US\$) Percent (%) Per Share (US\$) Per ADS (US\$)

-Existing shareholders % %
+Existing shareholders % % ·

 New investors % %

 Total 100% 100%

 SELECTED CONSOLIDATED FINANCIAL DATA